cxw42/Dancer2-Plugin-MobileDevice/README.md

 You can of course still override this layout by supplying a layout option to the `template` call in the usual way (see the [Dancer2](https://metacpan.org/pod/Dancer2) documentation for how to do this).

-**Caution**: Do not change `mobile_layout` during the processing of a request.
-That is unsupported and the behaviour of the plugin is not guaranteed in that situation.

 # SUPPORT